Do animals also benefit?

-For this reason, pets, farm animals and wild animals benefit from animal tests and the results and medicines derived from them: antibiotics, vaccines, narcotics and pain medicines are just some examples among many.
-Poliomyelitis was almost eradicated thanks to a vaccine that was originally harvested from monkey cells.
-Today, the same vaccine is used to protect chimpanzees in the wild against this disease.
-In addition, vaccines and medicines have been developed, which likewise or exclusively benefit animals, such as for example vaccines against rabies or canine distemper.
-Their development is again attributable to experiments on animals.
+All medicines, vaccines and medical products such as implants and artificial joints registered for veterinary medicine must of course have been tested for safety in animal experiments.
+Domestic, farm and wild animals therefore also benefit from animal experiments and the results and medicines obtained from them: Antibiotics, vaccines, anaesthetics, and painkillers are just a few examples among many.
+Polio was almost eradicated thanks to a vaccine originally derived from monkey cells.
+The same vaccine now protects chimpanzees in the wild from this disease.
+In addition, vaccines and medicines have been developed that also or exclusively benefit animals, such as vaccines against rabies or canine distemper.
+These, too, could only be developed thanks to animal experiments.

 As with human surgery, animals sometimes need blood infusions during surgery if they have lost a large amount of blood during the procedure.
 That is why there are blood banks for dogs, for example, for which dogs donate blood.
 Experimental permits are also required for these blood collections from the donor animals, as the collection of samples is also considered an animal experiment in Switzerland.
 Patient dogs benefit from these animal experiments.

 In the area of training, some knowledge can already be imparted with artificial models (synthetic plastics for anatomical studies or examination procedures).
 However, this is only possible up to a certain point because an animal to be examined is alive, it breathes, it moves and reacts.
 It may also not behave cooperatively if, for example, a veterinarian must take a blood sample.
 Such situations cannot be conveyed with an artificial model but requires an animal experiment.